Alexander is Still GREAT!

 I soon found myself alone again, as Milos was eager to find a place to eat some plieviscka and then resume his chat-up with at least one of the receptionists.
 I had a light snack at the bar and sat through the first set of music by a young guitar-playing woman singing popular songs.
 It was Friday night and even around 11 PM the pub was still pretty quiet, so I wandered away for a stroll and another early night.
 When I got back to the hotel, sure enough, there was Milos hitting on Monika!
 Gotta give him points for perseverance.

+Saturday started out slow, but turned into a fun day with a late-night ending (and about damn time, too!).
+As I was starting my morning walk to find a nearby (I thought) massage sanctuary, I once again found Milos hanging around the lobby waiting for me, so we trudged off together.
 Turned out to be a much longer walk than I had anticipated, but we found the place and returned to the hotel in time for our 11 AM appointment with a hotel taxi driver to take us halfway up Mt.
 Vodno, where we could catch the cable car to the top.
 That was a nice couple of hours, a ride up and down in a four-person cable car and a brief wander around the windy top of the mountain, with its gigantic (what else but?) cross made of interwoven iron struts.
 The entire vista of the Skopje Valley was laid out before us, and the sunny but breezy day made the visit all the more interesting.

 Back to the Macedonian Gate for lunch of plieviscka, which is really just a large hamburger with tomato, lettuce and onions in a large bun.
 The difference between this and a regular old American hamburger, however, is that the plieviscka is served in a large paper cone, then topped with a heap of French fries (chips for my English friends) slathered with catsup; since the entire package comes in that paper cone, it cannot be set down on a plate (or table) – you just have to hold it with one hand while eating with the other.
 When the fries are gone, you can then eat the burger, using the cone as a holder.
 It sounds awkward and uncomfortable, which it is, but I managed to get through everything and must say it was tasty and definitely a unique dining experience.
 But I would have preferred to intermix my burger and fries instead of eating all the fires first and then the burger.
 Ah, well, then it wouldn’t be a plieskavica.